How to Test AVR on Generator: Expert Tips for Accuracy

 Inspect the fuel level and oil levels.
 Ensure they are at the recommended levels.
 This will prevent any mishaps during the testing process.

-Disconnecting The Avr
+Disconnecting The AVR

 Locate the Automatic Voltage Regulator (AVR) on your generator.
 It is usually near the control panel.